 If you have any questions about the information presented here or general questions about raising poultry in Mason County, please contact:

 450 W Business Park Rd

 Growing consumer demand for locally grown, humanely-raised, organic and/or pastured meat creates new opportunities for small-scale poultry producers.
 Careful planning and a good understanding of the regulations surrounding the processing, handling, and marketing of poultry meat is essential.
 With the proper license or permit, a producer can sell his or her poultry meat to retail outlets such as restaurants, grocery stores, and farmers markets, or straight from the farm.

 POULTRY PROCESSING EQUIPMENT LENDING PROGRAM

 The Mason County Small Farms Program operates a Poultry Processing Equipment Lending Program (PPELP).
-For $25 per day, you can borrow a scalder, plucker, and kill cones to process your own birds.
+You can rent a scalder, plucker, and kill cones to process your own birds.
 Whether you are processing birds for your own consumption or for commercial sale, this equipment is available to producers in Mason and surrounding counties.

 Here is a list of other processing equipment lending programs:

 firstname.lastname@example.org | www.thurstoncd.com